Schedule of Classes

 All students are advised to arrange for adequate travel insurance to cover transit to and from the home country to the U.S. and travel prior to or after the summer sessions program.

 In order to obtain an F1 visa, students must apply through a U.S. consulate or embassy.
 Contact the nearest consulate for information about visa application.

-Documentation of access to $4,600 USD for each six week session is required.
+Documentation of access to $4,650 USD (to be confirmed) for each six week session is required.
 This amount does not include the cost of travel.
 The living expense estimate is for the purpose of I-20 certificate of eligibility issue only.
 The actual cost of living will vary depending on each individual's lifestyle.

 In order to receive an I-20, you must complete the online I-20 request form.

 - Be prepared to upload the following documents: